oyve/bme680-signalk-ws/README.md

 - (optional) Setup a new user different from your admin user in SignalK

 ## Use
-Create a new file `.env`-file in the project root folder to store your personal configuration.
+Create a new  `.env`-file (`npm dotenv`) in the project root folder to store your personal configuration.

 Add the following,  replace IP, USERNAME, PASSWORD and the MMSI number of your vessel.
 ```